ECS-171-Divorce-Team/ECS-171-Online-Study/README.md

-# ECS 171 Divorce Prediction
+# ECS 171 Online Studying
 A Machine Learning project to predict divorce in Mexico?

 ## Project proposals: